icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [Habitica](https://habitica.com/) - Habit tracker app which treats your goals like a Role Playing Game.
 Previously called HabitRPG. ([Source Code](https://github.com/HabitRPG/habitrpg)) `GPL-3.0/CC-BY-NC-SA-3.0/CC-BY-SA-3.0` `Nodejs`
 - [Heimdall](https://heimdall.site/) - Heimdall is an elegant solution to organise all your web applications. ([Source Code](https://github.com/linuxserver/Heimdall)) `MIT` `PHP`
 - [Homepage](https://github.com/tomershvueli/homepage) - Simple, standalone, self-hosted PHP page that is your window to your server and the web. `MIT` `PHP`
+- [Homer](https://github.com/bastienwirtz/homer) - A dead simple static homepage to expose your server services, with an easy yaml configuration and connectivity check. `Apache-2.0` `HTML5`
 - [iDashboard-PHP](https://github.com/causefx/iDashboard-PHP) - HTPC Dashboard to load website services. `MIT` `PHP`
 - [Organizr](https://github.com/causefx/Organizr) - Organizr aims to be your one stop shop for your Servers Frontend. `GPL-3.0` `PHP`
 - [simple-dash](https://github.com/kutyla-philipp/simple-dash) - A simple, fully responsive Dashboard to forward to the services of your choice. ([Demo](https://kutyla-philipp.github.io/simple-dash/)) `MIT` `Javascript`